 It may be associated with the following three risks:

 First, there may be uncertainty as to the content of the substances THC and CBD.
-The strength may be far too high and that may be associated with a risk of serious adverse reactions.
+The strength may be far too high which may be associated with a risk of serious adverse reactions.

 Second, even the 'right' doses may cause adverse reactions that require medical supervision and intervention.